Dagger Tattoos: Ideas, Designs, and Meanings

 One advantage of the dagger tattoo is that the design is easily mixed with other symbols: roses, snakes, swallows, vines, hearts, skulls, flames, dragons, feathers, and more.

-The dagger-and-swallow variation was and still is popular among sailors.
+- The dagger-and-swallow variation was and still is popular among sailors.
 The swallow represents good luck, wealth, and a safe passage.
-This design might express a hope for a safe trip home.
+This design might express hope for a safe trip home.

 These are just a few of the different variations of dagger tattoos, which goes to show how the meaning of the tattoo can change with the incorporation of other symbols.